microsoft/vcpkg-docs/vcpkg/users/buildsystems/msbuild-integration.md

 In manifest mode, this defaults to `$(VcpkgManifestRoot)\vcpkg_installed\$(VcpkgTriplet)\`.
 In classic mode, this defaults to `$(VcpkgRoot)\installed\`.

+### `VcpkgApplocalDeps` (App-locally deploy DLLs)

+This property enables or disables detection and copying of dependent DLLs from the vcpkg installed tree to the project output directory.

+### `VcpkgXUseBuiltInApplocalDeps` (Use built-in app-local deployment)

+This property, when enabled, uses vcpkg's experimental built-in app-local DLL deployment implementation when app-locally deploying DLLs.
+This property will be removed and have no effect when the built-in implementation is no longer experimental.

+This property has no effect when `$(VcpkgApplocalDeps)` is false.

 ## Manifest mode configuration

 To use [manifests](../manifests.md) ([`vcpkg.json`](../../reference/vcpkg-json.md)) with MSBuild,